KdrOHS/KdrOHS.github.io/_posts/2024-08-01-applied-data-science-project.md

 Blue shades represents negative sentiment, grey shades represents neutral sentiment while red shade represent positive sentiment.

 The sentiment analysis in this case is performed using the TextBlob library.
-Based on the color distribution, it appears that negative sentiment is more prevalent in the dataset as there are more blue-shaded bars.
-Despite the dominance of negative sentiment, there is a range of sentiment scores within each color category.
-This suggests that while negative sentiment is prevalent, there are also instances of neutral sentiment.
+Based on the color distribution, it appears that positive sentiment is more prevalent in the dataset as there are more red-shaded bars.
+Despite the dominance of positive sentiment, there is a range of sentiment scores within each color category.
+This suggests that while positive sentiment is prevalent, there are also instances of neutral sentiment.

 ![image](https://github.com/user-attachments/assets/d204a87a-2ad2-48ca-8805-548becf74a6a)